sandeepsunny11/CryptoClustering/README.md

 We analyze the performance of different cryptocurrencies by normalizing the data, finding the optimal number of clusters, and visualizing the data using both the original and PCA-reduced features.

-This project uses the following Python libraries: pandas scikit-learn matplotlib hvplot numpy
+This project uses the following Python libraries: pandas, scikit-learn, matplotlib, hvplot, and numpy

 # Project Workflow
-Data Preparation
+Data Preparation:
 Load the cryptocurrency market data from a CSV file.
 Normalize the data using StandardScaler to remove bias introduced by different value ranges.